Prosecutor: Arizona border rancher shot at unarmed migrants – KION546

 Kimberly Hunley, chief deputy attorney for Santa Cruz County in the border city of Nogales, Arizona, made the assertion the same day the court made public a filing she made Tuesday asserting that rancher George Alan Kelly began shooting at the group “out of nowhere” on Jan.
 30 without issuing a warning or a request to leave.

-Kelly, 73, faces a first-degree murder charge in the death of one of the people, identifed by the sheriff’s office as Gabriel Cuen-Butimea, who lived just south of the border in adjacent Nogales, Mexico.
-U.S. federal court records, which spell his last name slightly differently as Cuen-Buitimea, show he was convicted of illegal entry and deported back to Mexico several times, most recently in 2016.
+Kelly, 73, faces a first-degree murder charge in the death of one of the people, Gabriel Cuen-Butimea, who lived just south of the border in adjacent Nogales, Mexico.
+U.S. federal court records show Cuen-Butimea was convicted of illegal entry and deported back to Mexico several times, most recently in 2016.

 Two more people from the group later came forward to law enforcement, prompting authorities this week to amend the complaint against Kelly to include two counts of aggravated assault “using a rifle, a deadly weapon or dangerous instrument” in a shooting at his ranch.

 Those two were in the line of fire, but were not hit, according to court filings updated on Wednesday.
-One described watching the man they knew as Gabriel being hit and said they “felt like they were being hunted.”
+One described watching Cuen-Butima being hit and said they “felt like they were being hunted.”

 Both fled back across the border into Mexico but are willing to testify in the case against Kelly, the documents say.